Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 \subsubsection{Orientations in the Morse-Bott case}

 We should expect similar structures and properties in Morse-Bott theories.
 We phrase the structures as a definition and explain how to get an oriented flow category from there.
-Before stating the definition, we first introduce several notation. \begin{enumerate} \item Let $E \to M$ be a vector bundle, then $\det E:= \wedge^{\max} E$ with $\Z_2$ grading $\rank E$.
-In particular, we write $\det C:=\det TC$. \item For $\Z_2$ graded line bundles $o_1,o_2$, unless stated otherwise, the map $o_1\otimes o_2 \to o_2\otimes o_1$ is defined by
+Before stating the definition, we first introduce some notation. \begin{enumerate} \item Let $E \to M$ be a vector bundle, then $\det E:= \wedge^{\max} E$ with $\Z/2$ grading $\rank E$ ($\mod 2$).
+We write $\det C:=\det TC$. \item For $\Z/2$ graded line bundles $o_1,o_2$, unless stated otherwise, the map $o_1\otimes o_2 \to o_2\otimes o_1$ is defined by